matiasfha/draft-articles/knowing-the-intl-object.md

 ## The **Intl** object

-According to [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/**Intl**), _"The **Intl** object is the namespace for the ECMAScript Internationalization API, which provides language sensitive string comparison, number formatting, and date and time formatting.
-The **Intl** object provides access to several constructors as well as functionality common to the internationalization constructors and other language sensitive functions."_
+According to [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/**Intl**), _"The **Intl** object is the namespace for the ECMAScript Internationalization API, which provides language sensitive string comparison, number formatting, and the date and time formatting.
+The **Intl** object provides access to several constructors and functionality common to the internationalization constructors and other language sensitive functions."_

-In other words, through the global **Intl** object you can access a set of tools aimed at working with content that is sensitive to the user's language.
+In other words, through the global **Intl** object, you can access a set of tools to work with content sensitive to the user's language.

-These methods are currently well supported by most browsers based on information available at [caniuse.com](https://caniuse.com/?search=Internationalization%20API)
+Most browsers currently well support these methods based on information available at [caniuse.com](https://caniuse.com/?search=Internationalization%20API)

 ![Can I Use: **Intl**](https://res.cloudinary.com/matiasfha/image/upload/v1662665832/Screen_Shot_2022-09-07_at_16.45.50_anek8r.png)